 CRD requires certain disclosures to be made which enable market participants to assess information on the firm's risks, capital and risk management procedures.
 One subset of these disclosures relates to remuneration practices.
-Certain FCA rules apply to staff that have a material influence on the risk profile of the Company.
+Certain FCA rules apply to employee's that have a material influence on the risk profile of Hermes.
 These are called 'Remuneration Code staff'.
-Remuneration Code staff comprise categories of staff including senior management, risk takers, staff engaged in control functions and any employee receiving total remuneration that takes them into the same bracket as senior management, whose professional activities have a material impact on the firm's risk profile.
+Remuneration Code staff comprise categories of employee including senior management, risk takers, employee's engaged in control functions and any employee receiving total remuneration that takes them into the same bracket as senior management, whose professional activities have a material impact on the Company's risk profile.
 The aggregate information about remuneration shown below relates to our Remuneration Code staff only.
-This information relates to the year ending 31 December 2019.
+This information relates to the year ending 31 December 2020.